nganediwal/Data-Driven-Education-VIP/journals/CindyJournals/Spring2021/Week No13.md

   - Journals (Due every week)
   - Run Tree models on CS data for time series analysis
   - Prepare content for final sub-team presentation
+  - Update Read.me doc with explanation on analysis
+  - Update folder with uploads of charts built for analysis